 If a request is necessary, consider the exact information needed and place any request in context, explaining as much background as possible.
 The foreign fiscal authority will need to be absolutely clear what is being requested by the UK and why.
 Understanding the latter will help them supply the former.
 Remember that information may exist in a different form to the one requested: explaining the reasons for the request may allow someone to provide the answer in a more relevant way than was requested.

 The best way of obtaining the required information is to be as exact as possible and draw up each part of the request as tightly as possible.
 It is acceptable to end a request, once the specific questions have been asked, by asking for anything else that the treaty partner thinks will be useful.
 But it is no use to rely only on a widely drawn question as the mainstay of a request.

 In practice, all transfer pricing exchange of information requests must go though the UK competent authority, who can help with drafting the request.
-Case owners will need to show the UK competent authority (in the Business International Transfer Pricing Team) that the information requested will prove useful and that all other avenues of enquiry have already been exhausted.
-HMRC readers can find the names of competent authorities from the contact details on the Business International intranet pages.
+Case owners will need to show the UK competent authority (in the Business, Assets & International Transfer Pricing Team) that the information requested will prove useful and that all other avenues of enquiry have already been exhausted.
+HMRC readers can find the names of competent authorities from the contact details on the Business, Assets & International intranet pages.